Over 25 actionable festive packaging tips

 It is worth considering packaging that can aid your staff, too.
 For example, you can use crash lock boxes to eliminate taped closures (vastly speeding up packing times).
 If you must use tape, is gummed or self-adhesive tape quicker?
 Could you use self-locking boxes with tamper-evident labels?

-You should consider all these points well before the Christmas rush highlights any inefficiencies in your packing processes.
+You should consider all these points well before the Christmas rush highlights any inefficiencies in your packaging process.

 Packing bays

-Well-thought-out packing bays—with all of the required items at hand—can make packing times significantly quicker.
+Well-thought-out packing bays, with all required items at hand, can significantly shorten packing times.
 Having extra supplies stored nearby (rather than on the other side of your warehouse) can also help, as can a comfortable environment that does not cause excessive fatigue.

 Order picking and fulfilment

-Whilst not strictly packaging, stacking pick bins, pick walls, Correx bins and similar storage can help better organise stock and minimise the time spent retrieving items ready to be shipped.
-The addition of temporary picking bins can help add extra storage capacity for peak season.
+Whilst not strictly packaging, stacking pick bins, pick walls, Correx bins, and similar storage can help better organise stock and minimise the time spent retrieving items ready for shipment.
+Adding temporary picking bins can provide extra storage capacity during peak season.

 Successful order picking is a topic all of its own, however.
-If this is an area you feel you can improve, you may find this guide on tactics to improve your picking performance useful.
+If you feel you could improve in this area, you may find this guide on tactics to improve your picking performance useful.

 Holidays and staff absences